 The European Council reiterated its commitment to the European Security Strategy, which it adopted one year ago.
-It invited the incoming Presidency to continue to implement the Strategy in cooperation with the High Representative and the Commission.
+Drawing on its orientations, the Union has successfully increased its ability to make an impact on a global scale.
+The European Council invited the incoming Presidency to continue to implement the Strategy in cooperation with the High Representative and the Commission and to mainstream its orientations into all relevant European policies.

-Addressing key threats
+[Addressing key threats]